 Tall DIY Build Attached to Fence

-The pergola does not serve as a sun shield or cover, as the large trees in the garden already does the job.
-However, the simple pergola helps emphasize the area, and also provides a place to hang the fairy garden lights, making the area look more romantic at night.
+This cozy garden patio features weather-treated wood decking floors, a sitting area with rattan outdoor furniture and a simple wood type made of solid teak wood.
+It does not serve as a sun shield or cover, as the large trees in the garden already do the job.
+However, the simple pergola helps emphasize the area and also provides a place to hang the fairy garden lights, making the area look more romantic at night.

 Sloped and Attached to House